 Protection of children and adults policy statement

-Emmanuel is committed to the safeguarding of children and adults with care and support needs and ensuring their well-being.
+Emmanuel is committed to the safeguarding of children and adults with care / support needs, ensuring their well-being.

-We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults at risk of harm and abuse and to report any such abuse that we discover or suspect.
+We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of children and adults of harm and/or abuse, and to report any such abuse that we discover or suspect.

-We recognise that the personal dignity and rights of adults and will ensure all our policies and procedures will reflect this.
+We recognise the personal dignity and rights of children and adults, and will ensure all our policies and procedures will reflect this.

-We believe all adults should enjoy and have access to every aspect of the life of Emmanuel.
+We believe all children and adults should enjoy and have access to every aspect of the life of Emmanuel.

 We undertake to exercise proper care in the appointment and selection of those who will work with children and adults with care and support needs.

 We believe every child should be valued, safe and happy.
 We want to make sure that children we have contact with know this, and are empowered to tell us if they are experiencing significant harm.

 - Following statutory and specialist guidelines in relation to safeguarding children and adults, ensuring that at Emmanuel all workers will work within the agreed procedure of our safeguarding policy.